Data Centers in Freiburg

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Freiburg serve the city's thriving university, research, and solar technology sectors.
-The location is also ideal for supporting industrial and manufacturing businesses throughout the Baden-Württemberg state.
+Proximity To Key Business Districts: Data centers in Freiburg serve the city's strong academic, research, and solar technology industries.
+The location provides a strategic base for organizations in the economically productive Baden-Württemberg state.

 Natural Disaster Risk

-- River Flood: The area has moderate exposure to river flooding, though modern flood defenses are effective.
+- River Flood: The region has some exposure to river flooding events.